 A balanced and steady flow of cash makes more a healthier revenue cycle, and fewer account touches for your patient experience representatives.

 Patients are putting off medical payments.
 Employers are opting for high deductible health plans.
 These trends, and others, have significantly increased out-of-pocket expenses for medical bills.
 Large employers project that health care costs per employee will surpass $14,000 in 2018.
 This 5% increase over 2017 translates to employees covering an average of $4,400 or 30% of their own medical care costs.
-It’s not decreasing anytime soon: out-of-pocket expenses is expected to increase 5.5% a year through 2025 due to high deductible health plans.
+It’s not decreasing anytime soon: out-of-pocket expenses are expected to increase 5.5% a year through 2025 due to high deductible health plans.
 Who knows what will happen in 2026?

-Patients are going to prioritize their expenses— budget and bills— based on the big picture of what is going on in their lives, and the reality is that medical expenses are often perceived as too high of cost and not of the utmost importance to pay first—also, medical bills are sometimes unexpected or unanticipated and that makes it doubly hard to work into a tight budget.
+Patients are going to prioritize their expenses— budget and bills— based on the big picture of what is going on in their lives, and the reality is that medical expenses are often perceived as too high of a cost and not of the utmost importance to pay first—also, medical bills are sometimes unexpected or unanticipated and that makes it doubly hard to work into a tight budget.

-That’s not to say patient’s don’t want to pay what they owe for their bills, it’s just that oftentimes there are other factors contributing to their ability to make payments.
+That’s not to say patients don’t want to pay what they owe for their bills, it’s just that oftentimes there are other factors contributing to their ability to make payments.

-Build financial touch points into the entire revenue cycle
+Build financial touchpoints into the entire revenue cycle

 The good news is that, as a provider, you already have plenty of opportunities to interact with your patients to answer financial questions and improve the patient experience.
 The goal here is to empower your patients by giving them clear information to make informed decisions about their healthcare finances.
-Financial transparency in healthcare improves patient trust and loyalty within individually and within your community for your organization or practice.
+Financial transparency in healthcare improves patient trust and loyalty with individuals and within your community for your organization or practice.

 Set payment expectations upfront

 New year, new you—new deductible.
 Patient responsibility is higher at the beginning of the year, and that is when it’s most important to collect at point-of-service.
-Train your staff on the front-end of the revenue cycle to make clear payment expectations by asking up front.
+Train your staff on the front-end of the revenue cycle to make clear payment expectations by asking upfront.

 For larger balances that the patient requests a payment plan for, leverage automatic payments.
 Other industries have been using autopay options for years, so your patients are likely familiar with the concept.
-As patient responsibility for out-of-pocket medical expenses continues to climb (25% of all medical revenue currently) it’s imperative to collect money from the patient and as a provider it’s also important to reduce the cost of collecting.
+As patient responsibility for out-of-pocket medical expenses continues to climb (25% of all medical revenue currently) it’s imperative to collect money from the patient and as a provider, it’s also important to reduce the cost of collecting.
 Automatic payment plans accelerate accounts receivable, reduce the overall cost to collect, reduce bad debt risk and improve the patient experience.

-Billing support staff can set up patient payments for an agreed upon amount at the point-of-service for future statements.
+Billing support staff can set up patient payments for an agreed upon amount at the point of service for future statements.
 Once the initial agreement is set up, future statements with balances less than or equal to the agreed-upon payment amount will be auto-paid.
 For statements over that amount, AutoPay will send an email confirmation for the patient to "green-light" the new amount or it will just charge the agreed-upon amount for that statement.
 New statements are automatically added to the plan if it meets the criteria that the patient agreed upon.

 Offer prompt pay discounts

-The industry shift to get patients in the mindset to pay up front is a slow one.
+The industry shift to get patients in the mindset to pay upfront is a slow one.
 The Advisory Board conducted research showing that 44% of hospitals currently offer a prompt pay discount, which means that 56% do not.
 A 20% discount is standard.